chainspace/chainspace-go/README.md

 The setup you get from that is at present heavily skewed towards convenient development rather than production use.
 It will change as we get closer to production.

 Have a look at the config files for the network you've generated (stored by default in `~/.chainspace/<networkname>`).
-The `network.yaml` file details the overall network topology, and contains public signing keys and transport encryption certificates for each node in the network.
+The `network.yaml` file contains public signing keys and transport encryption certificates for each node in the network.
 Everything in `network.yaml` is public, and for the moment it defines network topology.

 Each node also gets its own named configuration directory, containing: